Applications that are not completed by the deadline will not be reviewed.

 - Statement of Intent

 - Official post-secondary transcripts (include one copy of the grading / marking key): Final grades are required by the application deadline.
-January 2018 applicants who do not have final grades by the application deadline should not apply at this time.
+Applicants who do not have final grades by the application deadline should not apply at this time.